Once a week Garbage Collection Routes:

 You cannot place the following items into your garbage or recycling:

-- animal waste – must be flushed down the toilet or dried and wrapped in paper, placed in plastic bags, then dropped in the bin at Tynes Bay;
+- animal waste – cat and dog faeces must be either flushed down the toilet or dried, wrapped in paper, placed in plastic bags andthen dropped in the bin at Tynes Bay.
+Farm-animal waste may be taken to the Marsh Folly Composting Facility;

 - compact fluorescent lightbulbs or fluorescent tube lights – must be dropped off at Tynes Bay;

-- consumer electronics (cell phones, computers, etc.) – can be recycled at the Tynes Bay public drop off;
+- consumer electronics (cell phones, computers, etc.) – can be recycled at cell phone providers island-wide;

-- household batteries – can be disposed of at grocers, pharmacies, hardware stores, and service centres around Bermuda;
+- household batteries – can be disposed of at grocers, pharmacies, hardware stores, service centres around Bermuda, and at the Tynes Bay Public Drop Off;

-- items containing mercury, such as thermometers, thermostats and switches;
+- items containing mercury, such as thermometers, thermostats and switches can be disposed of at the Tynes Bay Public Drop-Off;

 - vehicle batteries and motor oil – can be disposed of at service centres around Bermuda and at the Tynes Bay public drop off.